bairul6154/github-tutorial/README.md

 Now that we've finished our local stuff, it is time to create a remote.
 Think of this as if you are trying to cross a river.
 There are two locations, where you are at now (your local; c9; IDE) and the other side (remote; github; cloud).
 You can't cross to the other side,...if the other side is never there to begin with.

 1. First create a _repo_ in github.
-This will set up the destination.
+This will set up the destination; your remote.
 Go to your [github](www.github.com) account and click on "New repository" on the top right:

 ![image](/github-tutorial/Capture.PNG)